Top of the pageCheck Your Symptoms

 Male genital conditions

-- Testicular cancer.
-This is the most common cancer in men 15 to 35 years old.
-Testicular cancer is more common in white men than in black men.
-Many growths in the scrotum or testicles are not cancer (benign).
+- This is most common from ages 15 to 35 years.
+It's more common in white people than in black people.
+Many growths in the scrotum or testicles aren't cancer (benign).
 But a painless lump in a testicle may be a sign of cancer.

-- An erection problem.
-This may occur when blood vessels that supply the penis are injured.
-A man may not be able to have an erection (erectile dysfunction), or the erection may not go away naturally (priapism), which is a medical emergency.
+- This may occur when blood vessels that supply the penis are injured.
+You may not be able to have an erection (erectile dysfunction).
+Or the erection may not go away on its own (priapism), which is a medical emergency.

-- Torsion of a testicle.
-This occurs when a testicle twists on the spermatic cord and cuts off the blood supply to the testicle.
-This is a medical emergency.
+- This occurs when a testicle twists on the spermatic cord and cuts off the blood supply to the testicle.
+It's a medical emergency.

-- Scrotal problems.
-These problems may include a painless buildup of fluid around one or both testicles (hydrocele) or an enlarged vein (varicose vein) in the scrotum (varicocele).
-Usually these are minor problems but may need to be evaluated by your doctor.
+- These problems may include a painless buildup of fluid around one or both testicles (hydrocele) or an enlarged vein (varicose vein) in the scrotum (varicocele).
+Usually these are minor problems.
+But they may need to be checked by your doctor.

-- Problems with the foreskin of an uncircumcised penis.
-Conditions that make it hard to pull the foreskin back from the head of the penis (phimosis) or that prevent a tightened, retracted foreskin from returning to its normal position over the head of the penis (paraphimosis) need to be evaluated.
+- Conditions that make it hard to pull the foreskin back from the head of the penis (phimosis) or that prevent a tightened, retracted foreskin from returning to its normal position over the head of the penis (paraphimosis) need to be checked by your doctor.

-- Hypospadias.
-This is a common birth defect where the urethra does not extend to the tip of the penis.
+- In this common problem at birth, the urethra does not extend to the tip of the penis.

-- An inguinal hernia.
-A hernia occurs when a small portion of the bowel bulges out through the inguinal canal into the groin.
+- A hernia occurs when a small portion of the bowel bulges out through the inguinal canal into the groin.

-Infections can occur in any area of the genitals, including:
+Infections can occur in any area of the genitals, such as: